enspencer/HappiTails-Lab/README.md

 	- An animal should have an age.
 	- An animal should have a gender.
 	- An animal should have a species.
-	- An animal can have multiple toys. -array of strings
+	- An animal can have multiple toys.

 - Client:
 	- A client should have a name.